 Kubernetes pod stuck in Pending state

-Encountering a Kubernetes pod stuck in Pending state means it cannot be scheduled onto a node due to resource constraints or other underlying node issues; this guide explains how to fix it.
+Encountering a Kubernetes pod stuck in Pending state means your pod cannot be scheduled onto a node; this guide explains how to identify and resolve common scheduling issues.

 What This Error Means

-When a Kubernetes pod enters the Pending state, it signifies that the Kubernetes scheduler has not yet found a suitable node within the cluster to run the pod.
-This isn't an error in the traditional sense, but rather an indication that the cluster cannot currently satisfy all of the pod's scheduling requirements.
-The pod isn't crashing, nor are its containers failing to start; it's simply waiting to be placed.
+When a Kubernetes pod is in the Pending state, it means that the Kubernetes scheduler has not yet found a suitable node in the cluster to run the pod.
+This isn't an error in the traditional sense, but rather an indication that the pod is waiting for a critical condition to be met before it can start.
+It's essentially "waiting in line" for a turn that might never come if the underlying reasons aren't addressed.

 Why It Happens